Show/hide contentOpenClose All

 Curricular information is subject to change

-As a result of studying this course, students will learn to:
+As a result of studying this course, you will learn to:

-6. ARTICULATE their own responses to philosophical views; support them with reasons; and defend them in light of potential objections
+6. ARTICULATE your own responses to philosophical views; support them with reasons; and defend them in light of potential objections.

 The module is divided into two parts.
 In Part I, we address questions concerning the nature and scope of knowledge.
 In particular, we will address questions such as: